NeuroML/LEMS Examples

 Ex7: Short-Term Plasticity Tsodyks-Markram short-term plasticity synapses (STD and STF)

-Ex8: Adaptive Exponential IF AdEx integrate-and-fire neuron with adaptation current — bursting variant
+Ex8: Adaptive Exponential IF AdEx integrate-and-fire neuron with adaptation current — four variants

 Ex9: FitzHugh-Nagumo Classic FitzHugh-Nagumo oscillator — dimensionless 2-variable model